 If you hold shares in street name and do not provide specific voting instructions, your broker may vote your shares with respect to the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm.
-However, your broker may not vote your shares in connection with the election of directors or the advisory vote to approve named executive officer compensation without receiving voting instructions from you.
+However, your broker may not vote your shares in connection with the election of directors without receiving voting instructions from you.